- Current Tours

 Our hotels are chosen for their quality, amenities and proximity to areas of interest.
 Whenever possible, we choose hotels in town centers, so that you are able to go off and explore in your free time.
 It may be necessary for us to substitute hotels for others of equal quality.
 You will be fully informed of any changes that affect you.
 Enjoy your stay!

-Pre-tour nights are available in Mainz.
+Pre-tour nights are available at the Hotel H+ for $100 per person.
 Please contact us for details

 Casteller Strasse 106

-If you would like to make your own arrangements, please arrange to be in Frankfurt on the morning of April 22, 2017.
+We will be happy to assist you with flights.
+If you would like to make your own arrangements, please arrange to be in Frankfurt on the morning of August 26, 2017.
 If you would prefer to arrive earlier, we can arrange a pre-tour hotel nights in Frankfurt.
-We can either assist you with flights or you can book your own.
 Please ensure we have a copy of your flight itinerary for our records as soon as you have booked it.

-*Price based on a maximum of 8 participants
+*Price based on a minimum of 15 participants

 • Accommodations (double-occupancy) in superior 3-star and moderate 4-star hotels